seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **CAPULET**
 Peace, you mumbling fool!
-Utter your gravity o’er a gossip’s bowl;
+Utter your gravity o'er a gossip's bowl;
 For here we need it not.

 **LADY CAPULET**
 You are too hot.

 **CAPULET**
-God’s bread! it makes me mad:
+God's bread! it makes me mad:
 Day, night, hour, tide, time, work, play,
 Alone, in company, still my care hath been
-To have her match’d: and having now provided
+To have her match'd: and having now provided
 A gentleman of noble parentage,
-Of fair demesnes, youthful, and nobly train’d,
+Of fair demesnes, youthful, and nobly train'd,
-Stuff’d, as they say, with honourable parts,
+Stuff'd, as they say, with honourable parts,
-Proportion’d as one’s thought would wish a man;
+Proportion'd as one's thought would wish a man;
 And then to have a wretched puling fool,
-A whining mammet, in her fortune’s tender,
+A whining mammet, in her fortune's tender,
-To answer ‘I’ll not wed; I cannot love,
+To answer 'I'll not wed; I cannot love,
-I am too young; I pray you, pardon me.’
+I am too young; I pray you, pardon me.'
-But, as you will not wed, I’ll pardon you:
+But, as you will not wed, I'll pardon you:
 Graze where you will you shall not house with me:
-Look to’t, think on’t, I do not use to jest.
+Look to't, think on't, I do not use to jest.
 Thursday is near; lay hand on heart, advise:
-An you be mine, I’ll give you to my friend;
+An you be mine, I'll give you to my friend;
 And you be not, hang, beg, starve, die in
 the streets,
-For, by my soul, I’ll ne’er acknowledge thee,
+For, by my soul, I'll ne'er acknowledge thee,
 Nor what is mine shall never do thee good:
-Trust to’t, bethink you; I’ll not be forsworn.
+Trust to't, bethink you; I'll not be forsworn.

 *Exit*